top of page

 What Happens Between Alzheimer's And These Plaques?

 When these plaques are allowed to infest into the brain of an individual with Alzheimer’s, the plaques continue to impact the core memory and cognitive functions of the brain.
-On a cellular level, the thick plaque proteins tangle and block cells from communicating to each other, which increases the neurological effects of Alzheimer’s.
+On a cellular level, the thick plaque proteins tangle and block cells from communicating with each other, which increases the neurological effects of Alzheimer’s.
 When cell communication is suddenly dropped, the brain cells tend to die, as they rely on constant communication to function throughout any part of the brain.
-While in the beginning stages of Alzheimer’s, the plaques may not seem to do much that is noticeable, but as the plaques cover more and more cells, the symptoms begin to gain prominence in core functions.
+While in the beginning stages of Alzheimer’s, the plaques may not seem to do much that is noticeable, but as the plaques cover more and more cells, the symptoms begin to gain prominence in core functions (National Institute on Aging).

 What Are The Treatment Options For These Plaques?

-Seeing that these plaques are what accelerate the brain cell damage within Alzheimer’s patients, slowing down the formation of them proves as a solution to slowing down the effects of Alzheimer’s.
-Again, there is no cure, but some treatment options consist of medications that slow progressions, clinical trials, medications that manage the symptoms, and even simple lifestyle changes, like eating healthier, consistent puzzles, and managing overall health conditions.
+Seeing that these plaques are what accelerate the brain cell damage within Alzheimer’s patients, slowing down the formation of them proves to be a solution to slowing down the effects of Alzheimer’s.
+Again, there is no cure, but some treatment options consist of medications that slow progressions, clinical trials, medications that manage the symptoms, and even simple lifestyle changes.

 There is still much research being done today to treat Alzheimer’s, with more and more discoveries being made about the internal changes that may occur with the disease, and how the plaque spread can be prevented to benefit memory and cognitive health amongst older age demographics.
-While this disease can be devastating for some, decreasing quality of life, with all being done today there is hope that old age will not be a fear for future generations, and that diseases like this can be reduced amongst older generations.
+While Alzheimer's may be detrimental, decreasing quality of life, with all being done today, there is hope that old age will not be a fear for future generations, and that diseases like this can be reduced amongst older generations.

 Comments